redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ## Adding Comments to the Schema

 Let's take a moment to appreciate how amazing this is—we built, designed and tested a completely new component for our app, which displays data from an API call (which would pull that data from a database) without actually having to build any of that backend functionality!
-Storybook and Jest let us provide fake data so we could get our component working.
+Redwood let us provide fake data to Storybook and Jest so we could get our component working.

 Unfortunately, even with all of this flexibility there's still no such thing as a free lunch.
 Eventually we're going to have to actually do that backend work.
 Now's the time.